The Absolute Insanity of Not Buying a Home When You’re Young

-If you’re young—under 40 or so—and have been heeding all the personal finance advice spewing forth from some of the most popular columnists and bloggers over the last few years about how owning a home doesn’t make financial sense anymore, I’m afraid you’ve been duped.
+If you’re young—under 40 or so—and have been heeding the personal finance advice spewing forth from some of the most popular columnists and bloggers over the last few years about how owning a home doesn’t make financial sense anymore, I’m afraid you’ve been duped.

-Read on to learn why all the smart financial bloggers who tell you it’s better to rent than buy are completely wrong.
+Read on to learn why all the smart financial bloggers who tell you it’s better to rent than buy are wrong.
 Hint: It’s in the numbers.

 The set up: An expanding real estate bubble